 Limit User Access

-There are many security threats that come across unsecured FTP servers.
+Many security threats come across unsecured FTP servers.
 Therefore, limiting user access to the home directory is one of the key measures to take.

 You can access the file by using the nano command: